otunbasoa/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0

-i started off week 0 by registering for all the tools that will be required for this bootcamp adn they include;
+i started off week 0 by registering for all the tools that will be required for this bootcamp and they include;
 - gitpod
 - github
 - lucid chart